 So it is legal for a minor to consume alcoholic beverages in the presence of the minor's adult parent, guaridan, or spouse.
-I believe this is true pretty much everywhere in the US but if you have information to the contrary I'll look at (not ambitious enough to read the code from every state).should they change the australian anthem, and if so, what to??
+I believe this is true pretty much everywhere in the US but if you have information to the contrary I'll look at (not ambitious enough to read the code from every state).

 I'd like to see where you get your info from.
 I'm pretty sure that in most, if not all, states it is still against the law to give alcohol to a minor whether or not they are related to you.

 The only exception to normal liquor laws is that while normally a minor cannot enter an alcohol serving establishment, that law is waved if the minor is with parent or spouse -- but the minor still cannot be served liquor, beer or wine.

 To that that's gone before;

 And not one penny more. §;o)